brianhigh/test_stopr/README.md

 # test_stopr
 Example of using stopr package

-After modifying "import_test_tack_gpx.R" for the filename of the GPX file, you can create the map with these R commands:
+After modifying "import_test_tack_gpx.R" for the filename of the GPX file, if needed, you can create the map with these R commands:

 ```
 source("import_test_tack_gpx.R")